 - Recruit AIHA members.

-Ambassador positions available in targeted regions: Columbia and Puerto Rico
+Ambassador positions available in targeted regions: Columbia, Mexico, Brazil, Puerto Rico

 AIHA ambassadors shall be those AIHA members who meet the following criteria and who are subsequently approved for appointment: